stat545ubc-2023/collaborative-group21/TEAMWORK.md

 # TEAMWORK CONTRACT FOR GROUP 21

 ## Division of Labour
-@Andyrooooo16

-@cynthiaachung

 @ ishanainformatics
 * Exercise 1 --> all members were sucessfully added and repo created
 * Exercise 6 --> completed [.Rmd](https://github.com/stat545ubc-2023/collaborative-group21/blob/main/troubleshooting-1.Rmd) and [.Md](https://github.com/stat545ubc-2023/collaborative-group21/blob/main/troubleshooting-1.md) versions of the (corrected) **troubleshooting document**
   * Uploaded 2023.09.19
-* Exercise 5 --> continuously being updated
+* Exercise 5 --> added to "Division of Labour", "Timing", and "Communication"

-@JeromePlumier

 ## Timing
 * Goal to complete **Exercise 3** simultaneously on 9/20/23